KyleRoss/node-lambda-log/README.md

 [![All Contributors](https://img.shields.io/badge/all_contributors-10-orange.svg?style=flat-square)](#contributors-)
 <!-- ALL-CONTRIBUTORS-BADGE:END -->

-A [Node.js package](https://www.npmjs.com/package/lambda-log) to facilitate and enforce logging standards from processes and applications running within Lambda Functions, various AWS Services, and wherever JSON logs are desired.
-Lambda Log formats your log messages as JSON for simple parsing and filtering within tools such as CloudWatch Logs.
-Supports **Node 10+**.
+LambdaLog is a [Node.js package](https://www.npmjs.com/package/lambda-log) facilitates and enforces logging standards in Node.js processes or applications **anywhere** by formatting your log messages as JSON for simple parsing and filtering within log management tools, such as CloudWatch Logs. _Works with all of the supported versions of Node.js on Lambda._

-> This module is not just for Lambda!
-You can use this is many different environments that support reading JSON from logs.
-While the name remains `lambda-log`, it's really a universal JSON logger.
+Originally created for AWS Lambda Functions, LambdaLog is a lightweight and feature-rich library that has **no** dependency on AWS or Lambda, meaning you can use it in any type of Node.js project you wish. **It's really a universal JSON logger.**

 **Why another lambda logger?**
-There are others out there, but seemed to be convoluted, included more functionality than needed, not maintained, or not configurable enough.
-I created lambda-log to include the important functionality from other loggers, but still keeping it simple with minimal dependencies.
+There are plenty of other logging libraries in the NPM ecosystem but most are convoluted, included more functionality than needed, not maintained, or are not configurable enough.
+I created LambdaLog to include the important functionality from other loggers, but still maintaining simplicity with minimal dependencies.

 ### Features